Mahala, Chernivtsi Oblast: History

 After the Union of Bucovina with Romania on November 28, 1918, the village of Mahala became part of Romania.
 At that time, the population was composed almost entirely of Romanians.

-As a result of the Ribbentrop-Molotov Pact (1939), Northern Bukovina was annexed by the USSR on June 28, 1940 (re-entered in Romania as part in 1941-1944) Then, Northern Bukovina was reoccupied again by the USSR in 1944 and integrated into the Ukrainian SSR.
+As a result of the Ribbentrop-Molotov Pact (1939), Northern Bukovina was annexed by the USSR on June 28, 1940 (re-entered in Romania as part in 1941–1944) Then, Northern Bukovina was reoccupied again by the USSR in 1944 and integrated into the Ukrainian SSR.

-Since 1991, the village of Mahala has been part of the Noua Suliță district of the Chernivtsi region of independent Ukraine.
-According to the 1989 census, the number of inhabitants who declared themselves Romanians plus Moldovans was 2,231 (16 + 2,215), representing 90.40% of the population.
+From 1991 to 2020, the village of Mahala was a part of the Noua Suliță/Novoselytsia Raion of the Chernivtsi region of independent Ukraine.
+According to the 1989 census, the number of inhabitants of Mahala who declared themselves Romanians plus Moldovans was 2,231 (16 + 2,215), representing 90.40% of the population.
+In 2001, 92.52% of the inhabitants spoke Romanian (59.91% self-identified Moldovan and 32.60% self-identified Romanian) as their native language, with Ukrainian (5.96%) and Russian (1.45%) speakers in the minority.
+A significant proportion of the population switched their declared census identities from Moldovan and Moldovan-speaking to Romanian and Romanian-speaking between the 1989 and 2001 censuses, and the process has continued ever since.

+Ostrytsia village of the same commune had 2,368 inhabitants in 2001; out of them, 1.44% spoke Ukrainian and 98.27% spoke Romanian (38.22% called it Moldovan and 60.05% called it Romanian) and 0.25% Russian.
+In 1989, 1.55% of the 2,058 people were ethnic Ukrainians, 0.49% were ethnic Romanians, 97.18% were ethnic Moldovans, and 0.29% were ethnic Russians.
+A majority of the population switched their declared census identities from Moldovan and Moldovan-speaking to Romanian and Romanian-speaking between the 1989 and 2001 censuses, and the process has continued ever since.
+The reason why the "Moldovan" identity was dominant during the Soviet period, but was replaced by the "Romanian" one after 1989, including in Ostrytsia, was the fact that the inhabitants of the Chernivtsi and Sadagura rural raions, and of the Bukovinian part of the Novoselytsia rural raion, were pressured in 1944 to adopt a "Moldovan" national/ethnic identity.